Retailers are bracing for the worst as they lower their earning expectations in anticipation of pessimistic sales for the September quarter.

 "The other five retail groups continued to rise every month with the stand-out groups being cafes, restaurants and takeaways (+9,9% pa) and clothing, footwear and personal accessories (+8.5% pa).
 However the annual trend growth for all retail sales for the six months to April was only 3.3 per cent, barely ahead of the rate of inflation."

-- Business confidence declining
+- Business confidence boosted after federal election

 comments powered by Disqus